Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

     quantizeml quantize -m model_keras.h5 -i 8 -w 8 -a 8 -sa some_samples.npz -bs 128 -e 2

-For akida 1.0 compatibility, it is mandatory to have activations quantized per-tensor instead of the default per-axis quantization:
+For Akida 1.0 compatibility, it is mandatory to have activations quantized per-tensor instead of the default per-axis quantization:

 .. code-block:: bash